Indirect Signals of Dark Matter Can Change Depending on Where You Look: Phenomenology

 where $\alpha_d=g_d^2/4\pi$ and $\mu_{\chi p}$ is the $\chi$-proton reduced mass.
 The current best constraints on DM-nucleon scattering for $m_\chi=40$ GeV is $\sigma_{\chi p}^{\text{exp}}\lesssim 9\times 10^{-48}~\text{cm}^2$ \cite{Aalbers:2022fxq}.
 With our benchmark values, we obtain \bea \sigma_{\chi p} &\approx& 2\times 10^{-58}~\text{cm}^2\\ \nonumber &\times&\left(\frac{\eps_\oplus}{1.5\times 10^{-11}}\right)^2 \left(\frac{20~\text{GeV}}{m_d}\right)^4\left(\frac{g_d}{0.11}\right)^2\,. \eea

 We thus see that for $\sigma_{\chi p}$ to be close to the current bound -- and therefore provide a target for direct detection experiments -- we would need $\eps_\oplus$ to be about 5 orders of magnitude larger, which requires $\Lambda \sim 10^{12}$~GeV as we can see from Eq.~\eqref{eq:epslocal}.
-However, as we will discuss in the appendix, a potential lower bound $\Lambda\gtrsim 10^{17}$ GeV arises from possible quantum corrections, resulting in $ g_n\gg 10^{-24}$, which is ruled out by experiments \cite{Schlamminger:2007ht,Fayet:2017pdp}.

-Another way to constrain DM is to consider that, in general, it can accumulate in astronomical objects and annihilate, leading to their anomalous heating \cite{Press:1985ug,Goldman:1989nd,Kouvaris:2007ay,Bertone:2007ae}.
-However, in our specific model realization with $\Lambda \sim 10^{17}$~GeV we have $\sigma_{\chi p} \sim 10^{-58}~\text{cm}^2$ which is smaller than the typically required cross section for DM accumulation in compact stars \cite{Guver:2012ba}.
-In other realizations of our scenario $\sigma_{\chi p}$ may be larger, potentially leading to the aforementioned heating effects.
-This requires $A_d$ to decay into SM fermions within the star and a DM mass not much smaller than $\sim $ 10 GeV, as we will explain below.

-In a neutron star, with a nucleon density $\sim 10^{38}$~cm$^{-3}$ and neutrino nucleon cross section $\sigma_{\nu n} \sim 10^{-37}$~cm$^2$ \cite{Workman:2022} at $E_\nu\sim 10$~GeV, we roughly estimate the mean free path of neutrino products of DM annihilation to be $\sim 0.1$~cm.
-This is very small compared to the $\sim 10$~km size of the neutron star \cite{Raffelt:1996wa}.
-Hence, the neutrinos can typically deposit their energy quite efficiently inside the neutron star, after DM annihilation.
-The situation is similar for white dwarfs whose nucleon density is about eight orders of magnitude smaller, {\it i.e.} $\sim 10^{30}$~cm$^{-3}$.
-This implies that the mean free path of a neutrino of $\sim 10$~GeV energy is $\sim 10^2$~km in the white dwarf, which is much smaller than its size of $\sim 10^4$~km \cite{Raffelt:1996wa}.
-Therefore, even in the case where DM accumulates in a star our scenario does not predict distinct heating signatures depending on the baryon density of the Galactic environment.
+However, as discussed below, this could be too low for a consistent EFT implementation.